 - Experience in an ambulatory care setting is a plus, community health center preferred.

 Knowledge, Skills and Abilities:

-- Awareness of the needs of medically underserved populations, demonstrates cultural competence, and shows interest in learning about community-based primary health care systems.
+- Demonstrated cultural competence, awareness of the needs of medically underserved populations, and interest in learning about community-based primary health care systems.

-- Excellent computer skills, particularly with software in Microsoft Office, including Word, Excel, Access, PowerPoint and Outlook.
+- Excellent computer skills, particularly with software in Microsoft Office, including Word, Excel, PowerPoint and Outlook.